-The compilers of this resource are not aware of any word-processing applications other than Word 2013 that can create the Strict variant of DOCX (as defined in Part 1 of the ISO/IEC 29500 standard).
+In 2014, the compilers of this resource were not aware of any word-processing applications other than Word 2013 that can create the Strict variant of DOCX (as defined in Part 1 of the ISO/IEC 29500 standard).
 Tests in September 2014 indicated that Google Docs and Libre Office both created new documents in the Transitional variant described in this document, as indicated by the namespace declarations, even when the document includes no elements or attributes not present in the Strict versions of the schemas.
-This corresponds to the default behavior of Microsoft Word 2013.
+This corresponds to the default behavior of Microsoft Word since 2013.

 DOCX is an acceptable format for a number of national archival institutions, including the Library of Congress, the U.S. National Archives, National Archives of Australia, and Library and Archives Canada.
 Many journal publishers prefer or even mandate DOCX for article submission; some provide associated templates (see examples among Useful References, below).

 The specification originated from Microsoft Corporation.
 Current and future versions of ISO/IEC 29500 and ECMA-376 are covered by Microsoft's Open Specification Promise, whereby Microsoft "irrevocably promises" not to assert any claims against those making, using, and selling conforming implementations of any specification covered by the promise (so long as those accepting the promise refrain from suing Microsoft for patent infringement in relation to Microsoft's implementation of the covered specification).